awsdocs/amazon-transcribe-developer-guide/doc_source/how-streaming-med.md

 ```
 HTTP/2.0 200
 x-amzn-transcribe-language-code: en-US
-x-amzn-transcribe-sample-rate: Sample rate
+x-amzn-transcribe-sample-rate: 16000
 x-amzn-request-id: 8a08df7d-5998-48bf-a303-484355b4ab4e
 x-amzn-transcribe-session-id: b4526fcf-5eee-4361-8192-d1cb9e9d6887
-x-amzn-transcribe-media-encoding: pcm
+x-amzn-transcribe-media-encoding: flac
 x-amzn-RequestId: 8a08df7d-5998-48bf-a303-484355b4ab4e
 content-type: application/vnd.amazon.eventstream
 ```

 ### Step 3: Create an audio event<a name="streaming-med-example-step3"></a>

 Create an audio event containing the audio data to send\.
 For details, see [Event stream encoding](event-stream-med.md)\.
-The binary data in this request is base64\-encoded\.
-In an actual request, the data is raw bytes\.
+The binary data in this request are base64\-encoded\.
+In an actual request, the data are raw bytes\.

 ```
 :content-type: "application/octet-stream"